Restorative Justice Summer Workshop Series

 The reading assignments will be sent directly to registrants that indicate their interest in doing the Certificate Program and will include approximately 20-30 pages of reading following each session.

-We are have not yet identified our dates for the Summer Series.
+We have not yet identified our dates for the Fall Series.
 Please check back for updates.

-If you would like to be added to the list of people to be notified when we have our Summer Series dates set, please email Libby Tucci.
+If you would like to be added to the list of people to be notified when we have our future series dates set, please email Libby Tucci.